PEPSys-group/PEPSys-group.github.io/team/fp.md

 Pallas, F., Ulbricht, M.R., Tai, S., Peikert, T., Reppenhagen, M., Wenzel, D., Wille, P. and Wolf, K., 2020. [**Towards application-layer purpose-based access control**](https://dl.acm.org/doi/abs/10.1145/3341105.3375764).
 In Proceedings of the 35th Annual ACM Symposium on Applied Computing (pp. 1288-1296).

+Grünewald, E. and Pallas, F., 2021, March. [**TILT: A GDPR-aligned transparency information language and toolkit for practical privacy engineering**](https://scholar.google.com/scholar?oi=bibs&hl=en&cluster=17534929842019305805).
+In Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency (pp. 636-646).

 # Projects and other Inquiries

 Being dedicated to real-world systems and the respectively arising intricacies in bringing privacy and policy-aligned technologies into practice, I particularly enjoy spotting new challenges from and validating my reseearch results in real-world usecases.
 National and international projects as well as a broad variety of other collaborations with partners from research and industry are thus integral to my work.
 For respective inquiries, just get in touch and drop me a line.

 # Micro-CV

-I received my Ph.D. in computer science from TU Berlin, Germany, followed by senior research positions at the KIT’s Center for Applied Legal Studies and the FZI Forschungszentrum Informatik – both in Karlsruhe, Germany.
+I received my Ph.D. in computer science from TU Berlin, Germany, followed by senior research positions at the [KIT’s Center for Applied Legal Studies](https://www.zar.kit.edu/) and the [FZI Forschungszentrum Informatik](https://www.fzi.de/) – both in Karlsruhe, Germany.
 Before joining PLUS, I held an intermediate professorship for Computers & Society / Computers & Law at TU Berlin and was was senior researcher at TU Berlin’s department for [Information Systems Engineering](https://www.tu.berlin/ise).